 2. Type of trucking.

 If you are going to start up a trucking business, you also have to consider what kind of trucking you are going to do.
 The type of work you do affects your insurance because of the risks associated with different types of trucking.
 To give an example, auto hauling can be one of the most expensive lines of work to be in from an insurance perspective.
-Insurance rates for auto hauling are going to be different than general freight or hotshot trucking.
+Car hauler insurance rates will vary from cargo insurance and hot shot insurance.
 When a business owner is starting out, they have to consider exactly what they want to do, understanding that the work they do will impact their insurance rates.

 If you’re going to be in the trucking world, you are going to need jobs.
 That means you are probably going to be looking for contracts.
 As a new venture, the contracts that you get will also impact your insurance rates.
 This is because your contract is going to require you to carry a certain amount of insurance.
 (For example, you may need a specific limit of liability insurance and a specific limit of cargo insurance or on-hook insurance.)
 And if that required limit of insurance is high, it is going to cost more.
 Getting $1 million of insurance will cost more than getting $300,000 of insurance.